Parent page: Capturing Your Design Idea as a Schematic

-To ensure Schematic defined Component Classes are propagated to the PCB, the following options must be set in the Options for PCB Project dialog:
+To ensure Schematic defined Component Classes are propagated to the PCB, the following options must be set in the Project Options dialog:

 - Enable the Generate Component Classes option located in the User-Defined Classes region of the dialog's Class Generation tab.

-- On the dialog's Comparator tab, set the Differences Associated with Components » Extra Component Classes checking mode to Find Differences.
+- On the dialog's Comparator tab, set the Differences Associated with Components » Extra Component Classes Mode setting to

-To propagate Component Classes to the PCB, two project options need to be configured.
-First, enable the Generate Component Classes option on the Class Generation tab.
-Roll over the image to show the Comparator tab, where you will need to set the Extra Component Classes option to Find Differences.
+To propagate Component Classes to the PCB, enable the Generate Component Classes option on the Class Generation tab.
+Hover over the image to show the Comparator tab where you will need to set the Extra Component Classes Mode setting to

 Controlling the Printing of Directives

-By default, all design directives are included during printing of the schematic sheets.
+By default, all design directives are included in the printing of the schematic sheets.
 This can, however, be changed: